 We humans do not want to dwell on these horrors.
 We prefer the comfort of forgetting or not knowing.
 Conversely, we sensationalize, and emote over, trivial events and people.
 Therefore, as history has proven countless times, we will be doomed to suffer repetitions of those terrible times.
 Wise and fortunate are the peoples who have learned from their mistakes and choose remembrance over ignorance.
 The 11th of November is Remembrance Day (Poppy Day or Armistice Day), and more people will be worrying about whether the Halloween decorations that are still on their houses will get wet, than remembering the dead of the world wars.

-The Fat Years is a profoundly disturbing novel.
+The Fat Years by CHAN Koonchung (the family name is CHAN) is a profoundly disturbing novel.
 It has been banned in mainland China and officially has not been published there.
-However, the author has said digital copies were disseminated “on the Internet within the Chinese firewall” before being deleted.
-Koonchung does not speculate who specifically deleted his novel, but the title of an article by him, “Chinese Author: My Book Was Banned in My Home Country”, strongly implicates the Chinese authorities.
+However, Chan has said digital copies were disseminated “on the Internet within the Chinese firewall” before being deleted.
+He does not speculate who specifically deleted his novel, but the title of an article by him, “Chinese Author: My Book Was Banned in My Home Country”, strongly implicates the Chinese authorities.

 An intriguing premise

 Unlike other Chinese novels I have read, this one did not give me difficulties with writing style or the translation.
 It read like a Western novel, though I found the characters’ names hard to remember.
 (There is a note at the introduction that the book uses the pinyin Romanization system.)
 The characters themselves are easy to remember, each one’s motivation, thoughts, pattern of speech, reasoning are convincingly described.